- Head of Programme

 Jonathan's artworks can be found in public and private collections internationally including the Victoria and Albert Museum (U.K) and the Boston Museum of Fine Arts (USA).
 He is represented by Gallery SO in London and Gallery Marzee in The Netherlands.

 Prior to joining the RCA, Jonathan was a lecturer at the Glasgow School of Art for nine years and he has degrees from the RCA and GSA.

 Jonathan’s research explores textual and visual languages and their connection to the environment, the person and object as a set of complex narratives.
 Informed by how language shapes thought and how it aims to articulate our perceptions of material reality Jonathan is interested in how philosophy, social theory, art theory and applied arts practice can fuse to inform our understanding of jewellery and our engagement with things.

-His aim is to create jewellery as art form, creating works through an extensive period of research and a rigorous artistic methodology.
-Jonathan believes that as an art form jewellery connects with us on a visceral, emotional level.
-We embed memories in the objects we choose to adorn us, because of this he has always believed that jewellery is a perfect medium for exploring narratives and themes which explore the human experience.
+His aim is to create jewellery as form of creative and critical reflection, creating works through an extensive period of library research and a rigorous artistic methodology.
+Jonathan believes that as an art form, jewellery connects with us on a visceral, emotional level.
+We embed memories in the objects we choose to wear/carry; because of this, he has always believed that jewellery is a perfect medium for exploring narratives and themes that explore the human experience.

 2013 Beijing International Metalwork Exhibition Prize